slok/grafterm/Readme.md

 #### User datasource

 Grafterm dashboards can have default datasources but the user can override these datasources using a datasources config file.
-This file has the same format as the dashboard configuration file but will ignore anything other than the `datasources` block).
+This file has the same format as the dashboard configuration file but will ignore anything other than the `datasources` block.
 Example:

 ```json
 {